Is AARP Worth It? An In-Depth Review

 Financial Benefits

-However, keep in mind this card may not be suitable if you’re traveling since it comes with a 3 percent foreign transaction fee.
+Members receive exclusive perks, including the AARP credit card from Chase.
+It offers 3 percent cash back on restaurant and gas station purchases, and 1 percent on all other purchases.
+However, keep in mind that this card may not be suitable if you’re traveling, as it comes with a 3 percent foreign transaction fee.

-Getting free tax help can be a great perk, especially for older adults.
-From February to April every year, AARP offers Tax Aid, a national volunteer-staffed program to help older adults with their tax preparation.
+Obtaining free tax help can be a valuable benefit, especially for older adults.
+From February to April each year, AARP offers Tax-Aid, a national volunteer-staffed program to help older adults with their tax preparation.

 Job Search Assistance

 As you get older, navigating the job market gets more difficult.
-AARP understands the challenges older adults face and offers help for members looking for a job.
+AARP understands the challenges that older adults face and offers assistance to members seeking employment.

 Membership comes with access to a job board that matches your years of experience with employers committed to hiring older adults.

-In addition, check out the collection of resources focused on navigating the job market at age 50 and older, including skills development, resume and interview tips, career events and more.
+Additionally, explore our collection of resources tailored to navigating the job market at age 50 and beyond, featuring skills development, resume and interview tips, career events, and more.

-Other tools and benefits include online job fairs, interactive videos, monthly webinars and in-person workshops created specifically for those 50+ learn job search skills.
+Other tools and benefits include online job fairs, interactive videos, monthly webinars, and in-person workshops specifically designed for individuals 50 and older to learn job search skills.

 Free Benefits of AARP

 Not everything AARP offers requires a paid membership.
-There are several free benefits and tools that anyone can use.
+There are several free benefits and tools available to anyone.

 Ace Your Retirement Tool